Bedale: Lords of the Manor

-The Lordship of Bedale Manor is currently held jointly by Lord Beaumont, heir of both FitzAlan moiety lines, but the Beresford-Peirse baronets retain distinction as having de facto possession of the manor, which was originally forfeited by Lovell's attainder and passed on to numerous instalments of government figures and subsequent real estate purchasers, whether Digby of Warwickshire, Dudley of Nottinghamshire, native Theakston and Jackson, then Peirse, after which it passed by inheritance to Beresford of Derbyshire.
+The Lordship of Bedale Manor is currently held jointly by Lord Beaumont, heir of both FitzAlan moiety lines, but the Beresford-Peirse baronets retain distinction as having de facto possession of the manor, which was originally forfeited by Lovell's attainder and passed on to numerous instalments of government figures and subsequent real-estate purchasers, whether Digby of Warwickshire, Dudley of Nottinghamshire, native Theakston and Jackson, then Peirse, after which it passed by inheritance to Beresford of Derbyshire.

 Later history

 In the 18th century Bedale was a centre of horseracing.
-It was the place where races for three-year-olds were introduced in England (horseracing being limited to older horses).
+It was the place where races for three-year-olds were introduced in England (previously limited to older horses).

 Governance

-An electoral ward of the same name exists, which includes Aiskew parish, with a total population of 4,601 at the 2011 Census.
-In October 2018 the town was twinned with Azay-sur-Cher, a town in the Loire Valley in France.
+The electoral ward of the same name includes Aiskew parish, with a total population of 4,601 at the 2011 Census.
+In October 2018 the town was twinned with Azay-sur-Cher, a small town on the River Cher in the Loire Valley in France.

-Bedale is part of the Richmond (Yorks) parliamentary constituency.
-The current Member of Parliament is Rishi Sunak, a Conservative, who is also the current Prime Minister of the United Kingdom.
+From 1974 to 2023 it was part of the district of Hambleton, it is now administered by the unitary North Yorkshire Council.

+Bedale was part of the Richmond (Yorks) parliamentary constituency until 2023.
+It was removed and added to the expanded Thirsk and Malton Constituency, in part due to areas from that constituency being created into a new seat of Wetherby and Easingwold.